 Once you’re clear on what you want, check out the prices in your chosen area, decide a budget and book a scouting trip to view potential options for your new home in Spain.
 Book your visits in advance, allow time to reflect on each viewing and keep your own checklist so you don’t get dazzled by the possibilities and forget any of your requirements.
 Keeping notes will also help you separate the different properties, which may merge in your imagination after a few different visits.

-What are the costs of buying a house in Spain?
+What are the costs of buying property in Spain?

 Along with the cost of the property itself, there are additional costs to consider with houses in Spain.
 Before you buy, you may need one or two scouting trips – or possibly more if you’re supervising renovations before you move in.